Atomas: Hierarchical Alignment on Molecule-Text for Unified Molecule Understanding and Generation: EXPERIMENTS

+\textbf{The Computational Efficiency:} \Cref{Ablation study for the effectiveness of components} reports the average training time on the ChEBI-20 dataset using an NVIDIA A100 40 GB GPU and the performance on the molecule generation task.
+While hierarchical alignment slightly increases training time by just 0.0026 seconds, it significantly boosts Atomas's overall performance.
+The increase in inference time is almost negligible.
+This result highlights the effectiveness of our efficient design.

-\textbf{Joint optimization benefits both learned representation quality and generation task performance:} \Cref{Ablation study for the effectiveness of joint optimization on molecule retrieval task.} and \Cref{Ablation study for two} (left) show the ablation study on molecule retrieval and generation task for the different training strategies.
-The ``Baseline'' refers to the MolT5-base model.
-From these results, we can conclude that the essence of joint optimization is the mutual facilitation between the caption/generation task and molecular representation learning (retrieval tasks).
-From model perspective: As suggested by the existing study \citep{bahdanau2015neural}, attention-based generation tasks essentially perform a form of soft alignment.
-During the generation process, the attention mechanism facilitates a mutual translation between text and SMILES, reinforcing the semantic consistency between the textual description and the molecular structure it represents.
-Concurrently, representation learning bridges the domain gap between text and SMILES, enhancing the caption/generation task.
-From data perspective: The captioning and generation tasks may provide complementary information for learning molecular representations.
-These tasks necessitate the model to learn the mapping between text and molecular domains, which allows the model to grasp the intricate relationship between textual descriptions and molecular structures, thereby enriching the quality of the learned molecular representations.
-Hierarchical alignment further aids in capturing local data pair relationships, benefiting the generation process.
+\textbf{Joint Optimization Benefits Both Learned Representation Quality and Generation Task Performance:} \Cref{Ablation study for the effectiveness of joint optimization on molecule retrieval task.} and \Cref{Ablation study for two} (left) show the ablation study on molecule retrieval and generation task for the different training strategies.
+The "Baseline" refers to the MolT5-base model.
+From these results, we can conclude that the essence of joint optimization is the mutual facilitation between the caption/generation task and molecular representation learning (retrieval tasks) \citep{bahdanau2015neural}.
+More detailed discussions are provided in \Cref{Joint Optimization Benefits Both Learned Representation Quality and Generation Task Performance}.

-\textbf{The effect of hierarchical alignment level numbers} We further analyze the effect of adaptive alignment level numbers.
-The results are shown in \Cref{Ablation study for two} (right).
-We find that the model achieves the best performance at 3-level numbers.
+\textbf{Merging Methods Comparison:} We compared Atomas with other molecular decomposition methods like BRICS decomposition method.
+The decomposition by BRICS resulted in fragments like'[1*]C(=O)C[7*]', which introduces additional characters and does not allow for hierarchical decomposition, limiting its direct replacement of the Adaptive Polymerization Module in Atomas.